nipun014/TimeTable-Manager/MASTER_CHECKLIST.md

 - ✅ Subjects they can teach (can_teach array)
 - 🔴 Max periods per day (Not enforced)
 - 🔴 Max periods per week (Not enforced)
-- ✅ Availability matrix (5×6 binary grid)
+- ✅ Availability matrix (5×8 binary grid)
 - 🔴 Preferred slots (Not supported)
-- ⚠️ Forbidden slots (As soft penalty, should be hard)
+- ✅ Forbidden slots (Hard constraint enforced)
 - 🔴 Continuous teaching limit (Max 3 in a row)
 - 🔴 Teacher priority/seniority weight (Not supported)